 The award provides partial tuition reimbursement for synchronous distance learning of a SE Asian language at a North American institution.

-The application deadline for the 2021-2022 academic year awards is July 15, 2021.
-Check this page for updates on the application portal (coming soon), and email firstname.lastname@example.org with any questions.
+The application pool for the 2021-2022 academic year is now closed.
+Please email email@example.com with any questions.

 SEASSI is an eight-week intensive language training program for undergraduates, graduate students and professionals.
 It has been held since 1983 and hosted by UW-Madison in 1994-1995 and then since 2000.
 Instruction is offered for academic credit in the following eight languages at the 1st, 2nd, and 3rd year levels: Burmese, Filipino, Hmong, Indonesian, Javanese, Khmer, Lao, Thai, and Vietnamese.
 Each language course is equivalent to two semesters of study, with full academic year credit.
 Instruction is given in small individualized groups taught by a team consisting of a coordinator (usually a linguist specializing in Southeast Asian language pedagogy) and teachers who are native speakers of that language.